thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

 #### logback.xml

-The configuration file for logging.
-Allows controlling the log level, the size of log files and the total size/volume of logs.
+The configuration file for logging is **logback.xml**.
+It allows for controlling the log level, the size of log files, and the total size/volume of logs.